 The RIAAS is responsible for preparation, assessment, and pre-placement reviews of anyone in Northern Ireland wishing to adopt from overseas.

-An inter country adoption can be both rewarding and life changing.
-It also necessitates a lot of preparation and awareness of aspects such as dual country legislation, placement waiting lists, limited placement information, and the long term impact to children who are adopted from overseas.
+An inter-country adoption can be both rewarding and life changing.
+It also necessitates a lot of preparation and awareness of aspects such as dual country legislation, placement waiting lists, limited placement information, and the long-term impact on children who are adopted from overseas.